-Innovation Fund Denmark invests in ambitious and targeted strategic research and innovation projects that creates new solutions, technologies and valuable new knowledge.
+Innovation Fund Denmark invests in ambitious and targeted strategic research and innovation projects that create new solutions, technologies and valuable new knowledge.

-Innovation Fund Denmark is willing to share the risk with the project partners, when the level of knowledge, value creation, project efficiency and implementation of the results is correspondingly high.
+Innovation Fund Denmark is willing to share a significant risk with the project partners, when the level of knowledge, value creation, project efficiency and implementation of the results is correspondingly high.

 IFD invests in projects at all stages of the research and innovation value chain.
-Thus, IFD invests in both the good project that lacks the final steps to make it ready for successful introduction to the market or for implementation and in the early strategic research project where targeted efforts and cooperation with the most competent international and/or Danish partners from relevant professional disciplines are crucial.
+Thus, IFD invests in the good project that is close to market but still needing research, development and innovation activities as well as the early strategic research project where targeted efforts and cooperation with the most competent international and/or Danish partners from relevant professional disciplines are crucial.

-IFD's investments often do not take a project all the way through the value chain.
-Therefore, it is crucial that the project partners themselves have the ability to lift the result onto the market or ensure implementation - or have investors who can invest in or take over the project after IFD’s investment period.
+IFD's investments do not always take a project all the way through the innovation value chain.
+Therefore, it is crucial that the project partners themselves have the ability to lift the result onto the market or ensure implementation in society - or have investors who can invest in, or take over, the project after IFD’s investment period.

-IFD also favours projects with focus on increased private or public productivity within e.g. administrative, service and financial disciplines and is positive toward e.g. new, disruptive or unconventional business models that will ensure the value creation of the project.
+IFD favours innovation projects with a focus on increased private or public productivity within e.g. administrative, service and financial disciplines and encourages consideration of e.g. new, disruptive or unconventional business models that will ensure the value creation of the project.

 The overall assessment criteria are:

 - Value creation during and after the project period

 - Implementation of results

 In connection with applications for the Grand Solutions 2020 "open call", value creation is to be understood in broad terms as targeted innovation activities that lead to increased growth and employment through e.g. development of new products and services, creation of more and more intelligent jobs, increased productivity, fewer societal costs, reduced resource consumption or climate- and environmental impact as well as to solutions to major societal problems.
 The value creation of the project will be assessed in relation to the size of the investment.